Breaking up the large estates

 Canterbury celebrates its anniversary not on the actual date of its founding (16 December), but on Show Day, held by the Agricultural and Pastoral Association each November.
 At the Christchurch Showgrounds ‘town and country mingle more freely than in any other metropolitan centre of New Zealand’.
 1

-The region also remained ‘the granary of New Zealand’.
-In 2012, excluding Christchurch city, 62.5% of the country’s wheat, 52.6% of the barley and 26% of oats were grown in north and mid-Canterbury.
+The region remained ‘the granary of New Zealand’.
+In 2012, 62.5% of the country’s wheat, 52.6% of the barley and 26% of oats was grown in north and mid-Canterbury.
 The Ashburton district alone produced 46.6% of the country’s wheat.

 Orchards, market gardens and vineyards

 The region’s first grapevines were planted by Akaroa’s French settlers in the 1840s.
-After the first large vineyard was planted near Christchurch in the 1970s, grape-growing expanded at Waipara and Burnham, but the region produces far less wine than Marlborough.
-Only about 4% of the nation's vineyards by area are in Canterbury.
+After the first large vineyard was planted near Christchurch in the 1970s, grape-growing expanded at Waipara and Burnham.
+About 4% of the nation's vineyards by area are in Canterbury.

-Large-scale irrigation of the Canterbury Plains came only after the Rangitātā diversion race was completed in 1945.
+Large-scale irrigation of the Canterbury Plains became possible only after the Rangitātā diversion race was completed in 1945.
 This drew water from the Rangitātā River and snaked across the upper plains to the Rakaia River.
 Three major irrigation schemes are supplied by the race.

 Construction of a major irrigation scheme in the Amuri district began in 1977.
 Water flowed into the main race from the Waiau River in 1980.
 The smaller Balmoral scheme, with an intake on the Hurunui River, was begun in 1981.
 Farmers outside the schemes sank bores and used spray equipment.

-In 2014 work began on the Central Plains Water Limited’s irrigation scheme, the largest irrigation construction project in the South Island.
-The scheme will construct a 56-kilometre canal between the Rakaia and Waimakariri rivers to irrigate 60,000 hectares of the central Canterbury Plains and support intensive land uses like dairying.
-At the same time Hurunui Water Project Limited were developing a scheme to build four water storage dams on the Waitohi River, to irrigate 60,000 hectares of North Canterbury land.
+Central Plains Water Limited’s controversial irrigation scheme, which started operating in 2015, was the largest irrigation construction project in the South Island.
+A 56-kilometre canal between the Rakaia and Waimakariri rivers irrigated 45,000 hectares of the central Canterbury Plains and supported intensive land uses like dairying.
+At the same time Hurunui Water Project Limited was developing a scheme to build four water storage dams on the Waitohi River, to irrigate 60,000 hectares of North Canterbury land.
 In 2012 the 385,271 hectares of irrigated land in the region was 62% of the total area of irrigated land in New Zealand.

 The impact of dairying